 Each investigation of complex and organised abuse will be different, according to the characteristics of each situation and the scale and complexity of the investigation.
 But all will require thorough planning, collaborative inter-agency working and attention to the needs of the child victim/s involved.

-The investigation of complex abuse requires specialist skills from both police and social work staff which usually involves the formation of dedicated teams of professionals and will need consideration of the needs for victims for therapeutic services.
+The investigation of complex abuse requires specialist skills and dedicated resources from both police and social work staff which usually involves the formation of dedicated teams of professionals and will need consideration of the needs for victims for therapeutic services.
 The consequent legal proceedings may add to the timescales of such investigations.

 Some investigations become extremely complex because of the number of places and people involved, and the timescale over which abuse is alleged to have occurred.
 In these circumstances a specialist Investigation Management Group (see Section 7, The Investigation Management Group), as well as a Strategic Management Group (see Section 6, The Strategic Management Group) may be set up.